elliottim/elliottim.github.io/README.md

 ![character select](images/css.jpg)

 This menu allows you to choose a character to play as.
 Each character has different stats and some even hold items to start a run with.
-Isaac is unlocked by default, and the other characters can be unlocked by meeting the conditions specified while they are selected.
+Isaac is unlocked by default, and other characters can be unlocked by meeting the conditions specified while they are selected.
 There are 3 different gamemodes available immediately.

 - _Normal_ is the normal gamemode, the objective is to explore and complete each floor without losing all your health and eventually defeat the final boss of the run.